Skip to Content

 PathCarries values?

-Agent → MCP tool callNo — input schema only accepts names + reason + instructions
+Agent → MCP tool callNo, input schema only accepts names + reason + variable_metadata

 The disclaimer text on the form (“Type values here, never paste them into chat”) is there for one specific reason: if the agent goes off-script and asks you to type a value into chat instead of into the widget, don’t.
 The widget is the only path that preserves the no-LLM-context guarantee.